Pvt. William Archie Curtis Jr.

 192nd Tank Battalion.

-William spent the next four months fighting the Japanese.
-On April 9, 1942, William and the other members of the company were informed of the surrender by Capt.
-Fred Bruni.
+On April 9, 1942, William and the other members of the company were informed of the surrender by and ordered to destroy their equipment.
 They remained two days in their bivouac before being ordered by the Japanese to go to Mariveles.

 A Company made their way to Mariveles.
 It was from this town that William started the death march.
 At San Fernando, William and the other Prisoners of War were packed into boxcars and taken to Capas.
 As the climbed out, the bodies of the prisoners who died fell out.
 William walked the last few miles to Camp O'Donnell.
 It is known that during his time as a POW he suffered from malaria, beriberi, and temporary went blind from malnutrition.
 He also was beaten on several occasions.